NailYourInterview

 Dependency Inversion Principle (DIP)

-Understanding the Dependency Inversion Principle
+What is Dependency Inversion Principle (DIP)

-Dependency Inversion Principle (DIP): High-level modules, which provide complex logic, should not depend on low-level modules, which provide utility features.
-Instead, both should depend on abstractions (interfaces or abstract classes).
-This allows for flexibility and ease of maintenance.
+The Dependency Inversion Principle (DIP) states that high-level modules should not depend on low-level modules.
+Instead, both should depend on abstractions (like interfaces or abstract classes).
+This helps decouple the components of the system.

 Without Dependency Inversion (Bad Approach)